MQTT Engine provides a configuration section to the Ignition Gateway and this can be seen in the left side bar of the Ignition Gateway web UI.

 Namespaces Default

-Default namespaces are provided out of the box and can simply be enabled or disabled.
-When MQTT Engine is first installed, all non Sparkplug B default namespaces are disabled.
+Default namespaces are provided out of the box and when MQTT Engine is first installed, all non Sparkplug B default namespaces are disabled.

-The Default tab has four parts - General, Filters, Files and String Conversions
+Selecting Edit for Sparkplug B will bring up four tabs - General, Filters, Files and String Conversions

 • Name